codechavez/angular-inline-editor/README.md

 # angular-inline-editor | Straigth Forward Native UI Controls
-angular-inline-editor is a small Angular library that allows the experience to use editable elements (click-to-edit) with out the pain and/or hastle.
+angular-inline-editor is a small Angular library that allows the experience to use editable elements (click-to-edit) with out the pain and/or hassle.

 Follow me @ http://codechavez.com